ret42/Write-Up/HTB/RE/vmcrack/README.md

-# vmcrack wu leak, sry stackhound. <3 (I flagged myself but it's so fucking long to re-write everything, also I blur the flag, but you have the all steps to reproduce it, so here is the wu of the owner:)
+# vmcrack wu leak by ret, sry stackhound. <3 (I flagged myself but it's so fucking long to re-write everything, also I blur the flag, but you have the all steps to reproduce it, so here is the wu of the owner:)

 -----------------